-In many sports speed is an important attribute and ways to improve speed are constantly sought after.
-To improve speed you need to increase stride length and/or strike rate.
-Many athletes and coaches initially concentrate on improving stride length only to find that both strike rate and speed decrease.
-It is more effective to work on strike rate because this increases the power in the leg muscles which in turn increase stride length (Mackenzie 2004).
+In many sports, speed is essential, and improving speed is always sought after.
+To improve speed, you must increase the stride length or strike rate.
+Many athletes and coaches initially concentrate on improving stride length to find that both strike rate and speed decrease.
+It is more effective to work on strike rate because this increases the leg muscles' power, increasing stride length (Mackenzie 2004).

-In a number of sports (e.g. football, basketball, netball, hockey) the athlete is required to conduct short bursts of effort and is then able to recover by getting oxygen back into the system.
-There are sports (e.g. running) where there is a long sustained burst of effort and oxygen consumption (breathing rhythm) needs to be effective and efficient.
+In several sports (e.g. football, basketball, netball, hockey), the athlete is required to conduct short bursts of effort and is then able to recover by getting oxygen back into the system.
+There are sports (e.g. running) where a long-sustained burst of energy and oxygen consumption (breathing rhythm) must be effective and efficient.

 Stride Length and Rate

-Exercise physiologists Jack Daniels, PhD monitored the strike rate and stride lengths of the athletes in the 1984 Olympic track and field competitions.
+Exercise physiologists Jack Daniels, PhD monitored the athletes' strike rate and stride lengths in the 1984 Olympic track and field competitions.
 He found that competitors in the shorter distances had longer stride lengths.
-Female stride lengths varied form 4 feet 10 inches in the marathon, to 6 feet 8 inches for the 800 metres.
-Male stride length was 6 feet 2 inches in the 10 kilometre race to just over 7 feet 9 inches in the 800 metres.
+Female stride lengths varied from 4 feet 10 inches in the marathon to 6 feet 8 inches for the 800 metres.
+Male stride length was 6 feet 2 inches in the 10-kilometre race to just over 7 feet 9 inches in the 800 metres.
 He found that the strike rate did not vary significantly.
 Strike rates for all events (male and female) fell between 185 and 200 steps per minute.

 Stride length - 100m sprinter

-Work conducted by Hoffman (1971) on male 100 metre sprinters (10.4 to 11.0 seconds) indicated that the average stride length was 1.14 times the athlete's height.
-Similar work conducted by Rompotti (1972) on the best twelve 100m sprinters (11.0 to 12.4 seconds) at Stanford University concluded that the normal stride length was 1.17 times the athletes height.
-Despite the differences in abilities of the athletes in each group the results were fairly similar.
+Despite the differences in the athletes' abilities in each group, the results were somewhat similar.
+Work conducted by Hoffman (1971) on male 100-metre sprinters (10.4 to 11.0 seconds) indicated that the average stride length was 1.14 times the athlete's height.
+Similar work conducted by Rompotti (1972) on the best twelve 100m sprinters (11.0 to 12.4 seconds) at Stanford University concluded that the standard stride length was 1.17 times the athlete's height.
+Despite the differences in the athletes' abilities in each group, the results were somewhat similar.

-The possible reason for the differences in the results is that the work by Hoffman (1971) and Rompotti (1972) was conducted on cinder tracks, whereas the work by Atwater was conducted on synthetic surfaces.
-Using Atwater's results, the six foot athlete (1.8 metres) has an average stride length of 2.5 metres.
+The possible reason for the differences in the results is that the work by Hoffman (1971) and Rompotti (1972) was conducted on cinder tracks.
+In contrast, the work by Atwater was conducted on synthetic surfaces.
+Using Atwater's results, the six-foot athlete (1.8 metres) has an average stride length of 2.5 metres.

 How to improve strike rate

-To determine your strike rate count the number of times your right foot lands during one minute of running.
-Repeat these one minute runs at different speeds.
-If you are like an elite athlete you will find that your strike rate is 90 or more per minute (180+ steps) and is similar for various speeds.
-If your strike rate is less than 90 then make a conscious effort to increase the strike rate.
-To do this, concentrate on quicker, lighter, relaxed steps, but do not change the way your feet strike the ground.
+To determine your strike rate, count the times your right foot lands during one minute of running.
+Repeat these one-minute runs at different speeds.
+If you are like an elite athlete, you will find that your strike rate is 90 or more per minute (180+ steps) and is similar for various speeds.
+If your strike rate is less than 90, make a conscious effort to increase the strike rate.
+To do this, concentrate on quicker, lighter, relaxed steps, but do not change how your feet strike the ground.
 I have found that aqua running often helps athletes with a slow strike rate.

-Cross country runners need to maintain their strike rate when running up hills by adjusting the stride length.
-If you let strike rate slow down you will find that fatigue sets in and it is harder to get back to the desired strike rate once you are over the crest of the hill.
+Cross-country runners need to maintain their strike rate by adjusting the stride length when running up hills by adjusting the stride length.
+If you let the strike rate slow down, you will find that fatigue sets in, and it is harder to get back to the desired strike rate once you are over the crest of the hill.